echavrey/Generator-of-MySQL-Stored-Procedures/README.md

-# Generator of MySQL Stored Procedures
+# Generator of Java Models and Controlers, as well as MySQL Stored Procedures

-This program lets you automatize the insert stored procedures generation.
+This program lets you automatize the creation of all the stored procedures required for a MySQL Database.
+As well as all the models and controllers, with the connection to MySQL Database (and using the stored procedures).
+With some modifications this could be used for creating a C# Compiler or Microsoft SQL Compiler.

 ## Motivation

 Basically, not losing too much time on easy tasks.

 ## Functionality of the software